ROTH Capital slashes price target on Esports Entertainment Group Inc. [GMBL] – find out why.

 There are presently around $1 million, or 7.40% of GMBL stock, in the hands of institutional investors.
 The top three institutional holders of GMBL stocks are: SABBY MANAGEMENT, LLC with ownership of 1,154,302, which is approximately 982.429% of the company’s market cap and around 6.25% of the total institutional ownership; WALLEYE CAPITAL LLC, holding 945,503 shares of the stock with an approximate value of $0.11 million in GMBL stocks shares; and GSA CAPITAL PARTNERS LLP, currently with $94000.0 in GMBL stock with ownership of nearly New of the company’s market capitalization.

-Positions in Esports Entertainment Group Inc. stocks held by institutional investors increased at the end of February and at the time of the February reporting period, where 19 institutional holders increased their position in Esports Entertainment Group Inc. [NASDAQ:GMBL] by around 3,728,487 shares.
-Additionally, 18 investors decreased positions by around 1,374,846 shares, while 15 investors held positions by with 127,716 shares.
-The mentioned changes placed institutional holdings at 5,231,049 shares, according to the latest SEC report filing.
-GMBL stock had 9 new institutional investments in for a total of 2,480,861 shares, while 8 institutional investors sold positions of 274,794 shares during the same period.
+18 institutional holders increased their position in Esports Entertainment Group Inc. [NASDAQ:GMBL] by around 3,736,953 shares.
+Additionally, 20 investors decreased positions by around 1,309,071 shares, while 14 investors held positions by with 260,800 shares.
+The mentioned changes placed institutional holdings at 5,306,824 shares, according to the latest SEC report filing.
+GMBL stock had 10 new institutional investments in for a total of 2,501,761 shares, while 7 institutional investors sold positions of 186,419 shares during the same period.